lesleyrs/Client3/README.md

 Works on real hardware but requires at least model 2000, only lowmem fits into memory so client_psp entrypoint ignores the setting.

 ```
-TODO: try to get libcrypto from openssl on psp
 TODO: how to trigger clean exit in emulator so gprof writes gmon.out, right now calling exit(0) from button works but maybe crashes on HW?
 TODO: where do psp stdout/stderr go if not debug printing on screen and without sdl2?
 TODO: Model 1000 has the same CPU just less memory, might be worth trying to make it work in kernel mode for 28MB BUT is it safe to do so?